ECONOMICS

 DEVELOPMENT ECONOMICS (Elective)

-• Analyze the impact of economic development on the undeveloped countries to solve problems like poverty, unemployment, and low capital formation
+• Analyse the impact of economic development on the undeveloped countries to solve problems like poverty, unemployment, and low capital formation.

 ECO 5.2B